madhurijetty/KBS_TermProject/README.md

 ##### Please download fake_job_postings.ipynb jupyter notebook and Fake_Job_Postings_Report.pdf to access a more sophisticated dashboard on the dataset.

-### After preprocessing phase, We used two approaches for modeling the da:
+### After preprocessing phase, We used two approaches for modeling the data:
 - Modeling data using AutoML (jupyter notebook: Fake_Job_Posting_Prediction)
 - Modeling data without AutoML (jupyter notebook: Fake_Job_Posting_Prediction_Pipeline)